SpongeBob SquarePants season 6: Production

 Nickelodeon also broadcast a 50 ½-hour television marathon titled "The Ultimate SpongeBob SpongeBash Weekend".
 The marathon featured the ten most memorable episodes as picked by its viewers on Nick.com.
-The night capped off with the television encore of The SpongeBob SquarePants Movie at 8 PM.
+The night capped off with a television encore of The SpongeBob SquarePants Movie at 8 PM.
 On July 19, ten new episodes including the special episode "To SquarePants or Not to SquarePants" premiered.
 Paramount Home Entertainment released a 14-disc DVD titled The First 100 Episodes on September 22, 2009.
 The DVD runs approximately 2200 minutes and includes the first 100 episodes of the series.
 A second SpongeBob SquarePants television film, titled Truth or Square, aired on Nickelodeon on November 6, 2009.
 Several celebrities made live action cameo appearances on the film, including Rosario Dawson, LeBron James, Tina Fey, Will Ferrell, Craig Ferguson, Robin Williams and P!nk, while Ricky Gervais provided opening and closing narration for the film.

 Animation was handled overseas in South Korea at Rough Draft Studios.
 Animation directors credited with episodes in the sixth season included Andrew Overtoom, Alan Smart, and Tom Yasumi.
 Episodes were written by a team of writers, which consisted of Casey Alexander, Steven Banks, Luke Brookshier, Nate Cash, Zeus Cervas, Sean Charmatz, Derek Iversen, Tom King, Dani Michaeli, Richard Pursel, Chris Reccardi, Aaron Springer, Eric Shaw, and Paul Tibbitt.
 The season was storyboarded by Alexander, Brookshier, Cash, Cervas, Charmatz, King, Reccardi, and Springer.